 Eggplant or Brinjal Curry

 We get many varieties of eggplant/brinjal at the market.
 Most of them taste similar; however, they differ in color, size, and texture.
 For making eggplant/brinjal curry, I like to use the large dark purple eggplant.
-The reason being, they are fleshy and easy to roast on the stove top.
+The reason being, they are fleshy and easy to roast on the stovetop.

 Eggplants are a rich source of vitamins, minerals, and nutrients.
 They contain vitamin K, vitamin C, and vitamin B-6, thiamin, niacin, magnesium, phosphorus, copper, dietary fiber, folic acid, potassium, and manganese.
 They don't contain cholesterol or saturated fat.

 This Curry: It is different from other normal curries because of the ingredients used in it, such as tamarind, jaggery, onion, green chili, etc. The whole combination gives a fresh and sharp taste to the tongue.
-This is a delicious side dish having the tangy and sweet taste.
+This is a delicious side dish having a tangy and sweet taste.

 The major health benefits of eating eggplant/brinjal: